Young Dawkins Poetry

 Young’s first poetry collection, also called The Lilac Thief, was published in 2009 by New Hampshire based Sargent Press.
 In 2010 Garrison Keillor selected a poem from this collection – Letter to My Unborn Child – for inclusion in the Writer’s Almanac on NPR.

 His second full length collection Slow Walk Home was published in 2021 by Red Squirrel Press in Scotland.
-The collection is available for purchase from the Red Squirrel Press website.
+The collection is available for purchase from the Red Squirrel Press website, and from several bookshops across Tasmania.
+In 2022, Slow Walk Home was long listed for the Tim Thorne Prize for Poetry in the Tasmanian Literary Awards.

 In May 2011, Young went to Paris to represent Scotland in the Poetry Slam World Cup.
 He blogged about it here: Day 1: Bon Voyage, DorkyDad!, Day 2: Lots of Merlot and a man from Glasgow, Day 3: The Knock Out Round, Day 5: Letter From Paris, Day 6: Last Post from Paris.

-Since moving to Tasmania in 2013, Young has regularly performed at the Silver Words spoken word night.
-He has also performed with highly acclaimed jazz musicians Andrew Legg and Nick Haywood at venues including Lark Cellar Door, TMAG and the Tasmanian College of the Arts.
+Since moving to Tasmania in 2013, Young has performed at events and festivals including the Silver Words spoken word night, the UndergroundArtBar, Cygnet Folk Festival, Pangaea, Junction Arts Festival, Moonah Arts Centre, Stories After Dark at Hobart Library, and ECHO.
+He has also performed with highly acclaimed jazz musicians Andrew Legg and Nick Haywood at venues including Lark Cellar Door, the Tasmanian Museum and Art Gallery and the Tasmanian College of the Arts.

-Young was the 2016 Chair of the Tasmanian Writers Centre, an invited poet at the 2016 Tasmanian Poetry Festival, and a performer and workshop leader at the 2019 Nayri Niara Good Spirit Festival on Bruny Island.
+Young was the 2016 Chair of the Tasmanian Writers Centre, an invited poet at the 2016 Tasmanian Poetry Festival, and a participant in the 2017 Tasmanian Writers and Readers Festival.
+In both 2017 and 2019, he won the Huon Valley Storytellers Cup, which takes place as part of the Huon Valley Midwinter Festival.
+He has performed and led writing workshops at the Nayri Niara Good Spirit Festival on Bruny Island, including a 2022 performance with four members of the Tasmanian Symphony Orchestra (TSO).

-Become a fan of Young Dawkins and keep up to date with his performances and publications by visiting his Facebook page.
+Keep up to date with Young’s performances and publications by visiting his Facebook page.

 You can also visit Young’s professional website – which details his consulting services relating to strategy, philanthropy and communication.